zwiebert/tronferno-mcu/docs/ftron_data_format.md

 So the number of sent words goes from 12 (plain commmand) to 30 (+ RTC data) up to 336 (+ Timer data).
 It takes 5 seconds to transmit 336 words.

+The bits are modulated by the timing the carrier is switched on and off.
+Short-on/long-off means the bit is set (1).
+Long-on/short-off means the bit is clear (0).